dreamfactorysoftware/ionic-sdk/README.md

     - Save changes.

 - Import the package file for the app.
-    - From the Apps tab in the admin console, click Import and click 'Address Book for AngularJS' in the list of sample apps.
-The Address Book package contains the application description, source code, schemas, and sample data.
+    - From the Apps tab in the admin console, click Import and click 'Address Book for Ionic' in the list of sample apps.
+The Address Book package contains the application description, schemas, and sample data.
     - Leave storage service and folder blank.
 It will use the default local file service named 'files'.
     - Click the Import button.
 If successful, your app will appear on the Apps tab.
 You may have to refresh the page to see your new app in the list.

-- Load the app from the instance.
-    - You can't run this app locally by opening index.html in the browser due to cross origin restrictions with loading templates.
-    - Launch the app directly from the Apps tab in the admin console.
-Leave INSTANCE_URL in the code set to empty string.

-- Make your app files public.
-    - Figure out where your app files are stored.
-If you used the default storage settings to import the app, it'll be the default local file service named 'files'.
-    - Go to the Files tab in the admin console.
-Find your file service.
-Double click and find the folder for your app, e.g., 'AddressBookForAngularJS'.
-    - Go to the Services tab in the admin console and click the 'files' service.
-Click the Config tab and add the app folder name 'AddressBookForAngularJS' as a public path.
-Now select the relevant container from the Container drop down.
-If you used the default storage settings to import the app then select "local" from the drop down list.
-Save your changes.

-- Edit your app API key
+- Edit your app API key and instance URL
-    - Use the file manager to edit app.js and set APP_API_KEY to the key for your new app.
+    - Edit app/config/constants.ts and set DSP_API_KEY to the key for your new app.
 The API key is shown on the app details in the Apps tab of the admin console.
+Set DSP_INSTANCE_URL to the full URL for your DreamFactory instance.

 - Make sure you have a SQL database service named 'db'.
 Most DreamFactory instances have a default 'db' service for SQLite.
 You can add one by going to the Services tab in the admin console and creating a new SQL service.
 Make sure you set the name to 'db'.